-Trump Replacing Secretary of State Tillerson With CIA Director Mike Pompeo
+Trump Replacing Secretary Of State Tillerson With CIA Director Mike Pompeo

 "We express America's values from the State Department," Tillerson said.
 And later: "The president speaks for himself, Chris."

-Tillerson's departure makes him the latest member of Trump's inner circle in the administration to step down roughly ten months into Trump's term — following a series of White House aides, starting with national security adviser Mike Flynn, continuing on to chief strategist Steve Bannon, press secretary Sean Spicer and chief of staff Reince Priebus — who have left their posts amid administration turbulence.
+Tillerson's departure makes him the latest member of Trump's inner circle in the administration to step down — following a series of White House aides, starting with national security adviser Mike Flynn, continuing on to chief strategist Steve Bannon, press secretary Sean Spicer, chief of staff Reince Priebus and chief economic adviser Gary Cohn — who have left their posts amid administration turbulence.

 Tillerson is the second Cabinet official to resign, following former Health and Human Services Secretary Tom Price, who was ousted over a travel expense scandal.
 Tillerson leaves behind a State Department that critics have called a shadow of its former self because of Tillerson's disconnection from the department and the White House's antipathy toward appointing or keeping top talent in the nation's diplomatic ranks.